Gabrielbjb/Magma-Indonesia-API/README.md

 There are two codes that you can use:

 ## Level only
 This code will show you the level of the volcano and the website link!
-Use this code is if you want to get info quickly
+Use this code if you want to get info quickly
 ```python
 import Magma
 print(Magma.magmalevelonly())